databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/01-non-production/01-deploying-databend.md

 b.
 In the file `databend-query.toml`, set the parameter *type* in the [storage] block and configure the access credentials and endpoint URL for connecting to your object storage.

-To configure your storage settings, please comment out the [storage.fs] section by adding '#' at the beginning of each line, and then uncomment the appropriate section for your object storage provider by removing the '#' symbol, and fill in the necessary values.
-If your desired storage provider is not listed, you can copy and paste the corresponding template below to the file and configure it accordingly.
+To configure your storage settings, comment out the [storage.fs] section by adding `#` at the beginning of each line.
+Then, uncomment the relevant section for your object storage provider by removing the `#` symbol and fill in your values.

 <Tabs groupId="operating-systems">